You’ve spent time, effort, and a lot of money creating a brand new membership site.

 Invite Your Email List To Your Join Your Membership Site

 You’ve spent time working on building up your email list.
 Now’s the time to use it!

-So be sure to schedule more than one email with different touch points, so you don't get people emailing you and asking why they missed the registration deadline for your membership offer!
+Just like a social media posting, not all of your subscribers will see your email announcements.
+Be sure to schedule more than one email with different touchpoints, so you don’t get people emailing you and asking why they missed the registration deadline for your membership offer!

 Include Your Affiliates

 If you’re established enough to have an affiliate program already in place, you can take advantage of these promotional allies, too!

 Equip them with the graphics and swipe copy they need to present your membership site in its best light to their own followers.

 It helps to get the date for your membership site promotion in their calendar early, so they can prepare and make the most of the launch buzz.

 The launch itself begins the moment your order forms start accepting purchases and you start seeing the sales roll in.

 Each of the membership marketing tactics you use should be balanced according to the length of the launch and overall marketing plan.